 My Ultimate List of Fungal Acne Safe Skincare Products

-Fast forward to now, and fungal acne seems to have reached mass epidemic proportions.
+Now, it seems like fungal acne has reached mass epidemic proportions.
 Suddenly, everyone I see online is talking about it, and while I don’t truly think we’re all suffering from the same thing, I do see a very clear need for more information around products that are fungal acne safe.
-So, since I’ve spent a large part of the last few years checking the labels of skincare products like a hawk, I thought I’d share my own list of FA-safe products that work.
-If you’re also trying to fight off those pesky breakouts, I hope these can help you.

 Cleansers

 Like any self-respecting oily-skinned, acne-prone individual, I double cleanse religiously every night.
-So I’m going to break down the best cleansers by first and second cleanse (don’t miss some of my honorable mentions right below).
+So I’m going to let you in on some of my favorite cleansers, broken down by first and second cleanse.

 Best First Cleanse: Bioderma Sensibio H2O Micellar Water